Fornax96/i3fstatus/README.md

 I wanted to add spotify controls too, but their D-Bus API is broken _again_.
 I'll get to it when they get their shit together.

+## Modifying

+The code is incredibly simple and easy to understand.
+Anyone with basic Go knowledge should be able to modify it.
+If you want more features go ahead and fork the project.
+The statfs library I'm using has support for many more OS statistics.